Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Introduction

 Clearly, the numerical approximation of the $p$-Laplacian eigenpairs presents the same difficulties in addition to the natural issues arising in all discretization processes.
-Among these, we have identified two fundamental tasks that are not or only partially addressed in the literature: \begin{enumerate} \item develop consistent numerical algorithms, i.e., algorithms for which convergence toward solutions of the eigenequation can be proved; \item classification of the approximated eigenpairs in terms of the variational spectrum. \end{enumerate} Given the above mentioned difficulties and uncertainties, a scheme for which consistency in the above sense is not proved may provide solutions that are not approximations of elements of the sought spectrum.
-On the other hand, to the best of our knowledge, no methods exist to identify the variational eigenvalues within a set of eigenpairs.
+Among these, we have identified two fundamental tasks that are not or only partially addressed in the literature: \begin{enumerate*}[i)] \item develop consistent numerical algorithms, i.e., algorithms for which convergence toward solutions of the eigenequation can be proved; \item classification of the approximated eigenpairs in terms of the variational spectrum. \end{enumerate*} Given the above mentioned difficulties and uncertainties, a scheme that is consistent in the above sense is difficult to provide.
+In particular, to the best of our knowledge, no methods exist to identify the variational eigenvalues within a set of eigenpairs.

-Notwithstanding the above difficulties and driven by the continuously excalating interest in data science, different algorithms for the numerical solution of the $p$ eigenproblem have been proposed in the last few years~\cite{Yao2007NumericalMF, hein2010inverse, Bungert4}.
-In~\cite{Yao2007NumericalMF}, the authors develop a scheme capable of computing a sequence of $N$ eigenpairs as follows.
-Given the subspace $L$ spanned by the first $k-1$ computed eigenfunctions ($L:=\Span\{\tilde{f}_1,\dots,\tilde{f}_{k-1}\}$), the $k$-th eigenpair is found solving the following optimization problem:
+Notwithstanding the above difficulties and driven by the continuously excalating interest in data science, different algorithms for the numerical solution of the $p$ eigenproblem have been proposed in the last few years~\cite{Yao2007NumericalMF, hein2010inverse, Bungert4, Bozorgnia_first_p-Lap_eigen, BUNGERTgradient_flows_power_method}.
+In~\cite{Yao2007NumericalMF}, the authors develop a scheme capable of computing a sequence of $N$ eigenpairs based on a local min max method.
+The functionality of the approach is based on the fact that it is possible to characterize a $p$-Laplacian eigenvalue as a local maximum of the $p$-Rayleigh quotient on some linear subspace spanned by eigenvectors corresponding to smaller frequencies.
+However, to the best of our knowledge, there is no theoretical evidence for the existence of a sequence of eigenvalues satisfying such properties.